RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

 # Open PL/I Development using Enterprise Developer for Visual Studio
 ## Contents
 - Overview
+- Prerequisites
 - How to Run this Demonstration
 - Project Description
 ## Overview
 This demonstration shows you how to compile, link and debug an Open PL/I BANK CICS application using the Visual Studio IDE.
 The demo instructions assume you already have a basic understanding of how to use Visual Studio.

-This demonstration requires a working Microsoft Visual Studio IDE, Micro Focus Enterprise Developer, and 3270 emulator (like Micro Focus Rumba) in order to be executed successfully.
+## Prerequisites

+This demonstration requires:
+- Micro Focus Enterprise Developer for Visual Studio 2022
+- A TN3270 terminal emulator to run the CICS application.
+Note: A license for Micro Focus Rumba+ Desktop is included with Enterprise Developer.
+If you do not have Rumba+ Desktop installed, please refer to the Micro Focus Web site.

-## >How to Run the Demonstration
+## How to Run the Demonstration
 1. Import the supplied enterprise server:
-    - If you have already imported the enterprise server for the IDE Getting Started tutorial you scan skip these steps
+    a.
+If you have already imported the enterprise server for the IDE Getting Started tutorial you scan skip these steps
-    - Run the tutorial\createdefinition.ps1 Powershell script to create the BANKDEMO.xml region definition file.
+    b.
+Run the tutorial\createdefinition.ps1 Powershell script to create the BANKDEMO.xml region definition file.
-    - In the "Server Explorer" tab, right-click on "Local" and select "Import...".
+    c.
+In the "Server Explorer" tab, right-click on "Local" and select "Import...".
-    - Click the "Import server definition file" &lt;...&gt; button and select the tutorial\BANKDEMO.xml file.
+    d.
+Click the "Import server definition file" &lt;...&gt; button and select the tutorial\BANKDEMO.xml file.
 Then click &lt;OK&gt;
-    - The BANKDEMO server should appear in Server Explorer under "Local"
+    e.
+The BANKDEMO server should appear in Server Explorer under "Local"

 2. Build the application:</description>
     - In Visual Studio, click "File"->"Open"->"Project/Solution", navigate to "tutorial\projects\Studio\pli", select bankdemo.sln, and click Open.